Adahn/Project-CUBIOSIM/cuRk4/README.txt

                         Remark: If you want to delete compiled files
                                 > make clean

-2) Call program: you can use --help to see what is available in command line options.
+2) Call program: you can use --help to see what is available in command line options :
+                        > ./bin/rk4 --help